xcryptoshadow/mint-tea/README.md

 # 🍵 Mint Tea

-Brew up some fresh cross-chain NFTs with the 🍵 Mint Tea web3 application.
+Brew up some fresh cross-chain NFTs with the Mint Tea dApp.
 Port your best NFTs to all the top chains to maximise your exposure using our NFT bridge.
 Mint Tableland NFTs with mutable metadata all stored in relational data tables on chain.

-Mint Tea NFT holders can bridge their dynamic NFTs cross-chain to trade, stake or use on different blockchains and their local dapps.
-We've included a standard bridge using the IOU approach so users can bridge normal tokens or our custom NFTs to the different blockchains.
+NFT holders can bridge their NFTs cross-chain to trade, stake or use on different blockchains and their local dapps.
+We've included a standard bridge using the IOU approach so users can bridge standard ERC-721 token or our dynamic Tableland NFTs to the different blockchains.

 Search and verify your NFTs for rarity by name, description and image across all chains using NFT Ports api.
 Search by image url to verify your NFT artworks and images are true before purchasing your favourite works.

 Browse through our marketplace to list and trade NFT collections for art, music, game items and so much more.

 Mint Tea aims to become a truly cross-chain platform that opens up new markets in the blockchain space.
-We aim to bridge as many chains as possible starting with Ethereum, Polygon and Optimism.
+We aim to bridge as many chains as possible starting with Ethereum, Polygon, Optimism, Arbitrum and Avalanche.
 As our core technologies expand then we will grow with them incorporating more chains in the future.

 Please visit <https://mint-tea.netlify.app/> to view the 🍵 Mint Tea web3 application, feel free to connect your metamask wallet and enjoy!

 ETHOnline Showcase: <https://ethglobal.com/showcase/mint-tea-2nn7k>
 Github Repo: <https://github.com/Mint-Tea-ETHOnline/mint-tea>

-Freshly brewed by team 🍵 Mint Tea
+Freshly brewed by team 🍵

 Craig Moss - Web3 Software Engineer / Project Manager
 Twitter: [@webmoss](https://twitter.com/webmoss)